Based on 12 reviews

 The Indian monsoon season primarily affects the southern regions and lasts from late June or July until late September.
 Summer is the primary farming season because crops grow in lush surroundings.

 The wet season is followed by autumn, which lasts from late September or early October through late November.
 Its defining features are bright, sunny days and perhaps early snowfall at higher elevations.
-As farmers enjoy the rewards of their labour, this is the time of year for celebrations and feasts.
+As farmers enjoy the rewards of their labor, this is the time of year for celebrations and feasts.

-The winter arrives in late November and lasts until March.
+Winter arrives in late November and lasts until March.
 Most of the country experiences frost, and snowfall is frequent above elevations of 3,000 meters.
 Bhutan’s official language, Dzongkha, translates Drukyul as “Land of the Thunder Dragon” and describes the region as having gale-force winds at the highest elevations and via high mountain passes.
 The winter northeast monsoon causes this phenomenon.

 Bhutan’s typically dry spring season begins in early March and lasts through mid-April.
 With nature in its prime, it is a botanist’s dream.
 With sporadic showers, summer weather starts in mid-April and lasts until late June.